-When I first started to decorate cookies, there were no online tutorials, I learned everything I know from a trial of right and wrong.
+When I first started to decorate cookies, there were no online tutorials, I learned everything the hard way.
 First I was using piping tips and piping bags, mostly Wilton tips size 3,2,1.
 At the end of 2009 I started to decorated my cookies using sandwich bags.
 I know what you are thinking, but it is possible.
 It really is.

 I’m considering going back part time to using tips especially when outlining and flooding the cookies, but for piping delicate patterns I like the close control sandwich bag provides.